 During your summer celebrations, practice these fireworks safety tips to make sure that the only flashing red, white and blue lights that you see are in the sky, not on top of a police car.

 Fireworks can cause serious burns and other life-changing injuries to eyes, ears and appendages, and can potentially be fatal.

-There were an estimated 10,000 injuries bad enough to require medical treatment and twelve deaths due to fireworks-related incidents in 2019, according to the latest U.S. Consumer Product Safety Commission Fireworks Annual Report.
-Of these injuries, nearly half were to children and young adults under the age of 20.
+There were an estimated 15,600 injuries bad enough to require medical treatment and a minimum of 18 deaths due to fireworks-related incidents in 2020, according to the latest U.S. Consumer Product Safety Commission Fireworks Annual Report.

-Not surprisingly, the CPSC reports over half of the fireworks-related emergency room visits occur in the month surrounding July Fourth.
+Not surprisingly, the CPSC reports 66% of the fireworks-related emergency room visits occur in the month surrounding July Fourth.

 An estimated 19,500 fires are started by fireworks annually, according to the National Fire Protection Association.
 And as you might imagine, more fires are reported on Independence Day than any other day of the year.

 All fireworks are illegal except for sparklers and fountains, which can only be legally used by people 16 or older.

 The sale and use of fireworks known as “sparking devices” are allowed by New York state law in cities and counties where a law has not been enacted against them.

 Counties that prohibit the sale and use and of sparkling devices are Bronx, Columbia, Kings, Nassau, New York, Queens, Richmond, Schenectady, Suffolk and Westchester.